 Trick or Treat?
-Give me something good to eat… Halloween and its customs, mostly practiced in the United States, Canada, UK, Ireland and Mexico, are slowly becoming known to other countries too, including Greece.
+Give me something good to eat… Halloween and its customs, including Halloween decor, mostly practiced in the United States, Canada, UK, Ireland and Mexico, are slowly becoming known to other countries too, including Greece.
 Of course, it won’t be anytime soon that kids here in Greece will dress in skeleton costumes and go trick-or-treating, but even so I still found a few ideas I loved to get anyone in the mood for decorating for this occasion and/or throwing a party for this fun holiday.

 But before I move on, I have a little confession to make.
 I didn’t know anything about Halloween and its craze until I was in 7th grade.
 It was a big cultural shock for me and even after all these years, I still kind of get creepy over it sometimes.
 Obviously though, I saw the fun side of it too, and that’s what I will attempt to show all of you in this post here today.
 So, what makes this post any different from all the others flooding the web?
 Well, I included a couple of home decor pieces that you will want to hold on to all year long for many years to come… because if anything, Halloween is great for highlighting your really dark side too!
 Therefore, you might as well make it worthwhile…